shundhammer/qdirstat/README.md

       UrlInWindowTitle=true

-  Some day this will be configurable in a new tab in the configuration dialog, but right now there are only some very few options that would go to such a "General" or "Misc" tab that it would look pretty lost and unorganized.
+  Some day this will be configurable in a new tab in the configuration dialog, but right now there are only so few options that would go to such a "General" or "Misc" tab that it would look pretty lost and unorganized.

 - 2018-02-08 Fixed [GitHub issue #74](https://github.com/shundhammer/qdirstat/issues/74):